andychang-1/Data-Science-Principles-Final-Project/index.md

 ### Word Embeddings:
+ A word embedding is a natural language processing technique where words or phrases from the vocabulary are mapped to vectors of real numbers.

 To visualize the overlapping of insincere and sincere words, we took the 250 most frequent words of both categories, took their respective vectors from a pre-trained glove-embedding, and mapped them to 3D space using PCA.
 Below you can see the 3D-visualization of the words.
 The <span style="color:blue">blue</span> dots are words belonging to the sincere category, <span style="color:red">red</span> dots are words belonging to the insincere category, and <span style="color:green">green</span> dots belong to both.
 The glove embedding uses vectors of dimension 300 and only 15.86% of the variance is explained when mapping down to 3 dimensions, so this visualization is by no means a perfect representation of spread.
 However, we noticed that insincere words tend to be more spread out compared to sincere word and that there is a significant amount of overlapping, making this a more difficult problem.
 We noticed that words which are insincere tend to refer to a group of people and words which are sincere or both tend to have more neutral connotations.